 While I was away in Denmark for a semester, I took a course about environmental crisis in literature.
 One of the books I wrote about in my final exam was Margaret Atwood's Oryx and Crake.
 While it was required reading for school, which usually means it's a bit of a bore, this could not be more opposite.
 Oryx and Crake is about a world incredibly different, yet eerily similar, to our own.
 Snowman is the only true human left, and describes how the world has come to be in its current state.
 It all comes down to Crake, Snowman's genius best friend, and Oryx, the mysterious girl they both are in love with.
 Atwood is a master at her craft, and I'm very grateful this is the first in a trilogy so I can see what happens to these characters next.

-I originally picked up this book because it’s be made into a movie and, of course, the book is always better.
+I originally picked up this book because was made into a movie and, of course, the book is always better.
 If I Stay is about Mia, a cellist who will soon be on her way to Julliard.
-Until, that it, one snowy day in Oregon when she and her family get into a horrific car accident.
+Until, that is, one snowy day in Oregon when she and her family get into a horrific car accident.
 Both of her parents die, and Mia is left in-between the world of the living and that of the dead.
-It’s up to her to decide – does she pass on to the next world to join her parents and baby brother, or does she fight to stay alive?
+It’s up to her to decide – does she pass on to the next world to join her parents, or does she fight to stay alive?

 Whenever Maggie Stiefvater comes out with a new book, I get my hands on it as soon as humanly possible.
 Her previous stand-alone novel, The Scorpio Races, is a permanent staff pick of mine.

 Sinner is a follow-up to her bestselling series about werewolves.
 Has-been rock star Cole St. Clair has recently moved to Los Angeles to film a reality TV show.
 It just so happens to also be the city where his old flame resides.
 Cole struggles to balance being on camera 24/7, his pursuits of Isabel's affection, recording a new album, and the ever-present urge to turn into a wolf.